lucidsolns/terraform-flatcar-proxmox/README.md

 an API key doesn't work, and using an API key for root also doesn't work, as the username 'root@pam!terraform' doesn't match the required identity of 'root@pam'.

-2. The terraform script doesn't perform a full destroy/create cycle on the VM when the butane configuration changes.
-Given the Flatcar VM will only apply the configuration on first boot, the updated configuration will not be applied.

-3. The Qemu command line parsing requires to the Ignition configuration to have all comma's escaped with another comma (i.e. a double comma)
+2. The Qemu command line parsing requires to the Ignition configuration to have all comma's escaped with another comma (i.e. a double comma).

-4. Ignition support in Flatcar linux is limited to version 1.1.0
+3. Ignition support in Flatcar Linux **Stable** is limited to Butane version 1.0.0 with the generated ignition files being v3.3.0 using ct provider v0.12 (**important**: not latest ct provider)

-5. When creating a Proxmox UEFI VM with a pre-made image, the special `file=<storage>:0` syntax must be used. e.g. if the node local disk is called 'local' then the syntax would be:
+4. When creating a Proxmox UEFI VM with a pre-made image, the special `file=<storage>:0` syntax must be used. e.g. if the node local disk is called 'local' then the syntax would be:
 ```
    --efidisk0 "file=local:0,import-from=flatcar_production_qemu_image.img,efitype=4m,format=raw,pre-enrolled-keys=1"
 ```

-6. Although the flatcar linux qemu image has a `.img` extension, it is a [qcow2](https://en.wikipedia.org/wiki/Qcow) formatted file.
+5. Although the flatcar linux qemu image has a `.img` extension, it is a [qcow2](https://en.wikipedia.org/wiki/Qcow) formatted file.
 The image has multiple partitions.

-7. The documentation isn't clear as to the correct way to mount UEFI code partitions as a read-only volume.
+6. The documentation isn't clear as to the correct way to mount UEFI code partitions as a read-only volume.
 It is unclear how to specify a pflash drive for the UEFI code.
 To see the Qemu configuration run `qm showcmd <vm id> --pretty`, which shows the two EFI pflash drives.

-8. Terraform Telmate/Proxmox provider doesn't support setting the hookscript upon , thus the hookscript must be set in the template and inherited to child VM's.
+7. Terraform Telmate/Proxmox provider doesn't support setting the hookscript upon create, thus the hookscript must be set in the template and inherited to child VM's.

-9. The proxmox hook script locks the vm configuration - thus stopping the hook script from modifying/mutating the configuration.
+8. The proxmox hook script locks the vm configuration - thus stopping the hook script from modifying/mutating the configuration.
 Even if the configuration is changed the Proxmox *start* code will not reload the changes after the hookscript runs.

-10. It appears that Butane produces ignition v3.x.x configurations, whereas Flatcar 'stable' will only consume ignition v2.x.x configurations (test after the first boot by injecting a `fw_cfg` with versions and run `ignition --log-to-stdout --platform qemu -stage fetch`).
-Flatcar v3510.2.6 uses Ignition v2.14.0